About PetersPioneersPeter and Marilyn Carroll Biggins Family

 Biggins Y-Chromosome DNA

 DNA test results for Peter show that his closest Y-chromosome DNA matches are testers named Biggins, Bigham, Beggan, Beagan, and Little.
 The Irish word for little is beag.
 They share a mutation named BY3164, which is roughly estimated to have occurred in the 14th century in central Ulster.
-These and certain testers named McGuire, Boylan, McAuley, McDonald, and Connolly share a mutation named S953, which is roughly estimated to have occurred in the 5th century in a man named Carthend who lived on the River Faughan in far north Ulster.
-These and certain testers named McMahon, Hughes, Duffy, Monaghan, McQuillan, McKenna, and MacDougall share a mutation named Z3008, which is roughly estimated to have occurred in the 4th century in England.
+These and certain testers named McGuire, Boylan, McAuley, McDonald, and Connolly share a mutation named S953, which is roughly estimated to have occurred in 500 AD in a man named Carthend who lived on the River Faughan in far north Ulster.
+These and certain testers named McMahon, Hughes, Duffy, Monaghan, McQuillan, McKenna, and MacDougall share a mutation named Z3008, which is roughly estimated to have occurred in 450 AD in England.
 It was the Y-DNA of The Three Collas, Roman-trained warriors who emigrated from England to Ulster.
 Only males have Y-DNA, and it goes back father to father to father.
-See also The Story of My Y.
+See also Biggins Deep Ancestry.

 Drueke Y-Chromosome DNA

-DNA test results for Peter's cousin Paul Drueke show that he matches up fairly closely with people whose ancestors are from England (Arnold, Bennett, Lowder, Ozment, Scott, Self, Wooten), Wales (Ellis, Price), Scotland (Armstrong, Russell), and Ireland (Moore).
+DNA test results for Paul Drueke, a grandson of William Francis Drueke, show that he matches up fairly closely with people whose ancestors are from England (Arnold, Bennett, Lowder, Ozment, Scott, Self, Wooten), Wales (Ellis, Price), Scotland (Armstrong, Russell), and Ireland (Moore).
 Many people with English names have Germanic origins.
 The term Anglo-Saxon is used by some historians to designate the Germanic tribes who invaded and settled the south and east of Britain from the early 5th century up to the Norman conquest in 1066.
-The Druekes are from Westphalia, which was part of Old Saxony.
-Paul's most recent shared mutation is named BY3323, which is roughly estimated to have occurred in the 4th century BC.
+Wilhelm is from Westphalia, which was part of Old Saxony.
+See CTS10893 Saxon DNA.

 916 Normal View, Kalamazoo